 For each line in each ASCII file described in section 2.2 above, flatcal reads the FITS file whose name is given.
 All FITS images must have the same values for the following header parameters: NAXIS (must be 2), NAXIS1, NAXIS2, and BAND.
-Each frame must have its own parameter UTCS_OBS, which is used to report the UTCS range of data in output FITS headers.
+Each frame must have its own parameter UNIXT, which is used to report the TIME range of data in output FITS headers.
+If the FRSETID parameter is in the header of the first input image file, then it must be in all input image headers and is used to report the range of frameset IDs in out put images via the FRMIDSEQ parameter.